dell/csm-docs/content/docs/csidriver/release/powerscale.md

 ### Note

 - Support for Kubernetes alpha features like Volume Health Monitoring will not be available in Openshift environment as Openshift doesn't support enabling of alpha features for Production Grade clusters.
-- Support for Kubernetes alpha features like Volume Health Monitoring will not be available in Openshift environment as Openshift doesn't support enabling of alpha features for Production Grade clusters.